Maxwell has spoken of the great "respect" he has for Tito Vilanova as Paris Saint-Germain prepare to take on Barcelona in the Champions League.

 "Many things are still changing.
 We have had a very irregular year," said Maxwell.

-Maxwell is well aware of the threat the four-time European Cup winners possess but says PSG's Swedish striker, who was set to miss the first leg before having his ban reduced, can combat the menace of the free-scoring Lionel Messi.
+Maxwell is well aware of the threat the four-time European Cup winner possesses but says PSG's Swedish striker, who was set to miss the first leg before having his ban reduced, can combat the menace of the free-scoring Lionel Messi.

-He added: "Messi is the best, but we have Ibrahimovic and the other players who are trying to do the best for the team."
+"Messi is the best, but we have Ibrahimovic and the other players who are trying to do the best for the team," the defender said.

-Reports last week said Jose Mourinho had offered the Lique 1 leaders advice on how to tactically outsmart the Blaugrana, but the Brazilian has faith in Carlo Ancelotti's ability to mastermind progression to the semi-finals.
+Reports last week said Jose Mourinho had offered the Lique 1 leader advice on how to tactically outsmart the Blaugrana, but the Brazilian has faith in Carlo Ancelotti's ability to mastermind progression to the semifinals.

-Maxwell added: "Our coach has more than enough capacity to analyse the opponent and know what to do."
+"Our coach has more than enough capacity to analyze the opponent and know what to do," he concluded.